OpenShot/openshot-qt/doc/main_window.rst

 Built-in Tutorial
 -----------------
 When you first launch OpenShot, you will be presented with a friendly built-in tutorial.
 It will demonstrate and explain the basics.
 Clicking :guilabel:`Next` will jump to the next topic.
-You can always view this tutorial again from the :menuselection:`Help --> Tutorial` menu.
+You can always view this tutorial again from the :guilabel:`Help→Tutorial` menu.

 .. image:: images/built-in-tutorial.jpg